Hey, I'm Paul 👋 (Millerd Ventures LLC)

 McKinsey remains the best place I've worked and taught me how to write, create, work in teams, and lead others with compassion.
 Despite being in that environment, I felt the need to keep moving and after two years headed off to MIT to study systems engineering and get an MBA.
 Although I absolutely loved the freedom and curiosity of being in a University setting I have mixed feelings on whether I'd recommend it to anyone today (crazy expensive!)

 Figuring Out What Matters

-After business school, instead of continuing my smooth ascent up the corporate ladder, I became sill with a brutal case of lyme disease.
+After business school, instead of continuing my smooth ascent up the corporate ladder, I became sick with a brutal case of Lyme disease.
 I spent the next two years not focused on work but on learning how to cope with uncertainty, reflecting on what really mattered, and developing skills to embrace my vulnerability.

 For the first time in my life, I came face to face with my own fragility and realized that my identity revolved around a shallow notion of career "success" and that I didn't really spend any time reflecting on what mattered to me.
 As I re-entered the workplace, I embraced a new attitude:

 I had lost my health temporarily and had to slow my career trajectory a bit.
 At the time this really stressed me out.
 However, the process of experiencing this loss also made me realize it was survivable.
 It also helped shift how I think about risk.
 For example, at work I can take risks, try new things and pursue things I am passionate about instead of trying to fit in and being scared of being fired.
 Worst case is always losing my health, not my job.

 I recently re-read this and it seems so obvious - yet at the time it was not!